 - Lap table

 - Socks or slippers with anti-slip grippers on them

 - Tablet or electronic book

 “Unless there is an issue, Wi-Fi is available.
 I do recommend headphones.
 Our patients like to listen to a variety of things, at a variety of levels,” Kelly said.
 “It’s important for you to bring your chargers.
 We do not stock all the different chargers.

 “There is a TV in each area.
 However, there could be times in which the TVs might not work, so we encourage you to bring other activities.”

-“You may have a visitor with you, however in the times of COVID-19, this policy fluctuates due to different protocols in place, as this population of patients is generally more at risk for infections,” Kelly said.
+“You may have a visitor with you, however in the times of COVID-19, this policy fluctuates due to different protocols in place, as cancer patients are generally more at risk for infections,” Kelly said.
 “Check with your care team.
 They will let you know what the current guidelines are.”

 “Bring your favorite novels, magazines, puzzles and crosswords.
 Bring anything you enjoy doing at home to relax,” Kelly said.
 “Also, a lap table is great for doing puzzles and coloring.”

 Make yourself comfortable